zmcartor/homestead-guide/source/glossary.rst

       A helper function of the Geth client that tries to find an appropriate default gas price when sending transactions.

    light client
-      A client program that allows users in low-capacity environments to still be able to execute and check the execution of transactions without needing to run a full Ethereum node (Geth).
+      A client program that allows users in low-capacity environments to still be able to execute and check the execution of transactions without needing to run a full Expanse node (Geth).

    etherbase
       It is the default name of the account on your node that acts as your primary account.
 If you do mining, mining rewards will be credited to this account.